Some files on this page are in PDF format. See how to access PDF files

 Promoting good employment practice

-In 2011 assurance codes have been developed in Scotland and Wales to promote high quality care for patients and good standards of practice for all staff.
+In 2011 assurance codes were developed in Scotland and Wales to promote high quality care for patients and good standards of practice for all staff.
 These codes can be accessed as examples of good practice wherever in the UK you are employed.
 Many organisations have developed similar codes and guidelines.

 A code of practice (PDF 533KB) has been developed for NHS Wales employers as well as a code of conduct for health care support workers (PDF 692KB).
 Principles of induction standards for health care support workers (PDF 90KB) have also been produced.
+A national steering group has been established to develop a career framework for health care support workers in NHS Wales.

 In Northern Ireland the health and social care services are integrated.
 The Regulation and Quality Improvement Authority (RQIA) registers and inspects a wide range of services delivered by HSC bodies and independent sector providers.
 There is no mandatory regulatory process for individual support workers.
 However, the Northern Ireland Social Care Council is now regulating all social care assistants, including those working within nursing homes.
-See more information
+See more information.